This is the multi-page printable view of this section. Click here to print.

 4. In the confirmation popup, click the Confirm button to complete.

-UsageSelect whether to use the tool in the tenant/project group.
+Use statusSelect whether to use the tool in this tenant/project group.

-New Creation PossibleSelect whether to allow new repository creation in the tenant/project group.
+Whether new creation is possibleSelect whether to allow creating new repositories in this tenant/project group.

-This setting is only available for the following tool categories:
+This setting can only be configured for the tool categories below.

 • SCM Repository